Physiognomonics

 Physiognomonics (Φυσιογνωμονικά; Physiognomonica) is an Ancient Greek pseudo-Aristotelian treatise on physiognomy attributed to Aristotle (and part of the Corpus Aristotelicum).
+It is a Peripatetic work, dated to the 4th/3rd century BC.

 Ancient physiognomy before the Physiognomonics

 Although Physiognomonics is the earliest work surviving in Greek devoted to the subject, texts preserved on clay tablets provide evidence of physiognomy manuals from the First Babylonian dynasty, containing divinatory case studies of the ominous significance of various bodily dispositions.
 At this point physiognomy is "a specific, already theorized, branch of knowledge" and the heir of a long-developed technical tradition.

 While loosely physiognomic ways of thinking are present in Greek literature as early as Homer, physiognomy proper is not known before the classical period.
 The term physiognomonia first appears in the fifth-century BC Hippocratic treatise Epidemics (II.5.1).
 Physiognomy was mentioned in a work by Antisthenes on the Sophists, which provides evidence of its recognition as an art (techne).